36 Non-Candy Easter Egg Fillers Kids Will Love

 Mini Puzzles

-If you’re kids love solving puzzles, these Easter shaped mini puzzles are a fun Easter egg filler.
-Each 20 piece puzzle comes in a bag.
+If your kids love solving puzzles, these Easter shaped mini puzzles are a fun Easter egg filler.
+Each 20-piece puzzle comes in a bag.
 You can separate the pieces between eggs if they’re too big to fit into one.

-And for kids who prefer logic puzzles over a traditional one, these mini snake puzzle cubes are really fun.
+Or for kids who prefer logic puzzles over a traditional one, these mini snake puzzle cubes are really fun.
 They twist and turn into multiple different designs.
-And they also come pre-packaged in an egg shaped container so they’re ready for the hunt. (affiliate)
+And they also come pre-packaged in an egg-shaped container so they’re ready for the hunt. (affiliate)

 Dinosaurs